SuryanshGarg12/Prosperity-3/round 1/README.md

-## Simple Overview
+## Round - 1

-Here is a simple overview of the three assets we traded in this round:
+There were a total of 3 assets we had to trade in this round.
+Here are the strategies that we built for them.

 * **Rainforest Resin** acts like a friendly market maker: it watches the average of recent prices and tries to buy when the price is a bit low or sell when it’s a bit high.
 It also places limit orders to provide steady liquidity, gently nudging prices back toward fair levels.